Are you just starting an exercise routine?

 Getting back into a routine after a break?
 Wanting to keep up your physical activities away from home?
 The 13 exercises in this sample workout can help.
 On our Senior Fitness Exercises page, you’ll find easy-to-follow strength, balance, and flexibility exercises that you can do anytime, anywhere.
-Continue reading before heading over to our exercise page.
+Continue reading for some important information before heading over to our exercise page.

 One of the great things about physical activity is that there are so many ways to be active.
 This workout is only one of them.
 The secret to success is to be creative, find activities you enjoy, and keep going.